Born about 1795-96;

 In any case, Jesse Holland married Betsy Holland on 28 March 1820 in Johnston County, North Carolina.10 In 1824 we find him deeding some land to Sarah Holland of Johnston County.
 Curtis Holland and Matthew Holland were witnesses.9

 Jesse and Elizabeth were listed in the 1830 census in Johnston County, North Carolina (page 97), both between the ages of 20 and 30.
 These numbers indicate that Elizabeth was born about 1810.
 Living with them were a boy and a girl between 5 and 10 years old; and two boys under 5.
 I don't have a name for the boy between 5 and 10 years old in 1830, but the girl was Pennia Holland.
+As for the two boys under 5, one would be William Henry Holland; I don't know the name of the other one.
 Other Holland families on the same page with Jesse and Elizabeth's family were Enos Holland, William Holland, C---- Holland (a female), Eli Holland, Bryant Holland, Curtis Holland and Thomas Holland.

 Jesse and Elizabeth were still in Johnston County in 1840.
 They are listed on the census on page 234, as being between 30 and 40 years old.
 They list two male children under 5 years old, one male child between 5 and 10 years old, two boys between 10 and 15 years old, and between 15-20, one boy and one girl.